 How is it used?

-If cortisol is abnormal, additional testing is required to confirm the diagnosis so that you can receive treatment.
+If cortisol is abnormal, additional testing is usually required to confirm the diagnosis before you can receive appropriate treatment.

 When is it requested?

 A cortisol test may be requested if your doctor notices symptoms suspicious of Cushing's syndrome (high blood pressure, obesity, muscle wasting and muscle weakness) or Addison's disease (low blood pressure, weakness, fatigue, increased pigment on the skin among others), and wishes to make a diagnosis.
 Because of the variety of factors which influence cortisol levels, a single measurement is not usually sufficient.

 If Addison's disease is suspected it may be necessary to measure blood cortisol before and after a stimulus such as injection of Synacthen (a synthetic form of ACTH) to test the functioning of the adrenal glands.